Vedadiyan/genql/README.md

         [UNION [ALL] select_statement]  -- Optional: Combines results of multiple queries

 ## Non Columnar Group By
-The GROUP BY clause in GenQL works in a non columnar way making the `PARTITION` functionality redundant.
-When a `GROUP BY` is executed by GenQL, alongside normal grouping and including the group keys in the result set, the whole group is also included in the result under which is accessible through the `*` key.
+The GROUP BY clause in GenQL does not operate column-wise.
+Instead, it groups full result rows.
+This makes the SQL PARTITION BY functionality redundant.

+When a GROUP BY executes in GenQL, in addition to normal grouping and including the group keys in the result set, it also includes the full group data under the * key:

 ## Functions
 GenQL allows defining custom functions.
 Custom functions must be written in Go and registered with the query executor.